The Royal Atlantic Ireland Tour by Rail & Coach

-The rest of the evening is free, and there is a large selection of cafés, restaurants and bars in Killarney town as well as many opportunities for live traditional Irish music entertainment.
+Depart Cobh by train to Killarney, where the rest of the evening is free.
+There is a large selection of cafes, restaurants and bars in Killarney town as well as many opportunities for live traditional Irish music and entertainment.

 Ring of Kerry Tour

-An essential part of any visit to Ireland, this tour circles the magnificent McGillycuddy Reeks and runs through its many passes and valleys along the shores of Dingle Bay and Kenmare Bay.
-There is an unspoilt nature to Ireland's most beautiful region, and the Ring of Kerry provides many unforgettable memories as it passes through the many picturesque villages such as Glenbeigh, Waterville and Sneem and returns via Ladies View, the famous Lakes of Killarney and through the Oakwoods of Killarney's magnificent National Park.
+An essential part of any visit to Ireland, this tour circles the magnificent MacGillycuddy Reeks and runs through its many passes and valleys along the shores of Dingle Bay and Kenmare Bay.
+There is an unspoiled nature to Ireland's most beautiful region and the Ring of Kerry provides many unforgettable memories as it passes through the many picturesque villages such as Glenbeigh, Waterville and Sneem and returns via Ladies View, the famous Lakes of Killarney and through the Oakwoods of Killarney's magnificent National Park.

 Connemara and Kylemore Abbey

 Enjoy your full Irish breakfast at leisure.
 Depart Galway and our conducted tour of Connemara leaves Galway to the village of Moycullen.
 From Moycullen the road rises and falls towards the lovely village of Oughterard on the shores of Lough Corrib, traditionally regarded as Ireland's premier angling center.
 Now the gateway to Connemara opens, and the breathtaking colours of this unspoiled countryside are revealed in all their natural splendour.